-A holter monitor is an external device that continuously records the rhythm of your heart for a set period of time, usually 24 hours.
-The monitor is meant to be worn while while you complete your regular, daily activities.
-The advantage of wearing a holter monitor is that it is able to track any changes with your heart that randomly occur, like changes that might not be present at the time of your doctor’s visit.
-When a symptom occurs while wearing the holter monitor, you can press an event button on the recorder so that time is marked for your doctor to review.
+Holter Monitors – A Holter monitor is an external device that continuously records the rhythm of your heart for a set period of time, usually 24 hours.
+The monitor is meant to be worn while you complete your regular, daily activities.
+The advantage of wearing a Holter monitor is that it is able to track any changes in your heart that randomly occur, like changes that might not be present at the time of your doctor’s visit.
+When a symptom occurs while wearing the Holter monitor, you can press an event button on the recorder so that time is marked for your doctor to review.

 For more information please call 956-598-7000

 An electroencephalogram (EEG) is a test that gives information about the health and function of the brain.
 It can help diagnose, monitor, or rule out conditions such as: